wh0amitz/PetitPotato/README.md

 ![image-20221030165622668](/images/image-20221030165622668.png)

+## Update on 2023/03/14

 PetitPotam does not work on newer versions of Windows due to the limitations of related patches.
-However, setting AuthnLevel to RPC_C_AUTHN_LEVEL_PKT_PRIVACY via RpcBindingSetAuthInfoW before calling EFS works on latest systems.
+However, setting AuthnLevel to `RPC_C_AUTHN_LEVEL_PKT_PRIVACY` via `RpcBindingSetAuthInfoW` before calling EFS works on latest systems.

 At present, the project can perfectly elevate to SYSTEM authority on Windows 21H2 10.0.20348.1547

 ![image-20221030165055659](/images/image-20221030165155659.png)